Attorney David I. Fuchs

 In personal injury cases, there are two main categories of damages: compensatory damages and punitive damages.
 Compensatory damages are intended to repay you for what you lost because of the accident.
 They include your economic and non-economic losses.

 In addition to compensatory damages, courts will sometimes award punitive damages.
 These damages intend to punish the person who caused the accident when their negligence has been especially egregious.
 The court may award punitive damages to try and deter the defendant from repeating their reckless actions.
 Or the court might wish to send a message to other possible offenders that a specific behavior will not be tolerated.
 For example, when a repeat drunk driver has caused an injury accident, punitive damages might be considered.
 In Florida, however, the bar for receiving punitive damages is generally set high.
 It must be shown that the person who caused the accident engaged in gross negligence or intentional misconduct.

 Again, when trying to calculate a personal injury claim, remember that the specifics of your case will drive your claim.
 It may be helpful to consult a personal injury attorney who understands the formulas used to calculate a claim’s value.

 When you’ve been injured in a traumatic accident, your focus should be on getting better, not on how you’re going to pay all the bills the accident has left you with.
-You can turn an experienced Fort Lauderdale personal injury lawyer at the Law Offices of David I. Fuchs for help.
+You can turn an experienced Fort Lauderdale personal injury lawyer at the David I. Fuchs, Injury & Accident Lawyer, P.A. for help.
 Call (954) 568-3636 today, or reach out online to schedule a free, initial evaluation of your case.